MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/includes/applies-not-to-9-1.md

-This topic doesn't apply to the Dynamics 365 Customer Engagement (on-premises), version 9.1 update.
-For information about the update, see [Update Dynamics 365 Customer Engagement (on-premises)](update-to-v91.md).
+This article doesn't apply to the Dynamics 365 Customer Engagement (on-premises), version 9.1 update.
+For information about the update, see [Update Dynamics 365 Customer Engagement (on-premises)](../deploy/update-to-v91.md).